somethingGit/somethingGitsFinalPro/proposal.md

 ## Needs to have list

-- Thing 1
+- 3d Objects
-- Thing 2
+- Ability to
 - Thing 3

 ### Nice to have list